TRENTON ARTS ENDOWMENT FUND

-The Trenton Art Fund supports Trenton’s arts organizations and artists– both emerging and established – while working to preserve the history and culture of the vibrant Trenton community.
-For this third grant round, we are looking to support Trenton artsarts education, culture and history organizations as we all emerge out of the pandemic with grants ranging from $1,000 to $5,000.
-We will support Trenton based arts, culture and history organizations as they reemerge with public performances, educational activities, exhibits, etc., and as they present and prepare innovative programs that specifically support Trenton’s children, teens and young people.
-Grants will support operating costs and special projects related to the on-going challenges of re-emerging after the pandemic and that support Trenton’s young people.
-We believe that the artsarts education, culture and history are more important than ever as we continue to re-set as a society after the long hiatus of the pandemic.
-And we believe that the arts will continue to help to revitalize the City of Trenton, and to provide meaningful and transformative experiences for our young people and families.
+The Trenton Arts Fund is dedicated to Trenton’s arts organizations and artists – both emerging and established – while working to preserve the history and culture of the vibrant Trenton community.
+This third grant round will fund Trenton arts, arts education, culture, and history organizations with grants ranging from $1,000 to $5,000.
+Post-Covid, many organizations are facing challenges in rebuilding and attracting audiences, especially younger people.
+Projects of particular interest this year will address these issues in innovative and game-changing ways and will support the work or projects of individual, Trenton-based artists.
+The Fund is interested in new programs that specifically support Trenton’s children, teens, and young people.
+Grants will offset both operating expenses and/or program costs.
+We believe that arts, arts education, culture, and history are more important than ever as we continue to address the fall-out from the pandemic and other economic and cultural changes.
+Further, the arts will continue to help revitalize the City of Trenton and provide meaningful and transformative experiences for our young people and families.

 In the City, there are an incredible number of start-up and well-established arts organizations, compelling arts projects, talented artists and cutting-edge ideas playing out.